 Practice Japanese Conversation: Making Skits

 You’ll often see skits in language-learning textbooks being used to reinforce vocabulary and encourage make-believe conversation in the target language.
 But who says you have to use it with a partner?
 Just play both roles.

 If you are feeling a bit more creative, you can create your own skits.
 If you have some grammar or vocabulary you want to focus on, create the sketch with those objects in mind.

 I think 99.9 percent of people hate hearing their own voice, but it’s the most accurate representation of how your pronunciation sounds.
 If you feel like people aren’t giving you accurate criticism about your voice, then the recording will be a stark realization.
-But don’t be too tough on yourself, your voice isn’t actually that bad.
+But don’t be too tough on yourself because your voice isn’t as bad as you think it is.